sha256feng/Model-long-missing-loop/README.md

 |	416	|416-74=342	| 427	| 427-74=353 |
 |	693	|693-74=618	| 698	| 698-74=624 |

+`../../bin/mod9.21 mod-seg.py` to execute the python script for Modeller. `mod9.21` is an executable version of Python and Modeller.

 	- Execute the loop modeling for each chain.
 Mutate the "A" letters in `two-alignment.ali` to "B"/"C"/"D" letters.
 And run them in separate folder, because the output PDB files have the same names.
 Later I visually checked each chain's modeling result and `cat` them together.
 	List of output files as example: